rukor/om-ssr-node/README.md

 Then type `lein npm pprint > package.json`.
 This will generate a package.json consisting of node dependencies in this project and your project plus that defined in any other dependencies that you have defined.

+This is a pre-alpha quality proof of concept, pull requests welcome.

 ## License